JeneLitsch/Litan/doc/language/Coroutines.md

 The behavior of the `return`-statement is altered inside coroutines.
 When the excution encounters a `return`-statement the coroutine finishes the execution.
-The caller receives a noroutine and the returned value.
+The caller receives a tuple of null and the returned value.

 ```js
 return 42;
 ```

-## Noroutine

-A noroutine is a special value indicating a terminated coroutine.
-Calling it yields a noroutine and null.

 ## Direct Usage